What is Accuvein?

 Bruises are caused during injectable treatments by disrupting a vein under the skin.
 Facial veins are not usually visible to the naked eye, especially in those with darker skin types.

-The Accuvein is able to visualise veins beneath the skin.
-This allows the practitioner to make adjustments to their injection points to avoid these veins and therefore reduce the risk of bruising.
+Accuvein can visualise veins beneath the skin.
+This allows the practitioner to adjust their injection points to avoid these veins, reducing the risk of bruising.

 How does Accuvein work?